UWPCEPy330/flask-mailroom/README.md

 2. Add navigation elements in `base.jinja2` to the top of both pages.
 The navigation elements should include links to both the home page and your new donation-creation page.

 3. Publish your work to Heroku.
-If you publish your work to Heroku and then make changes to your application, you will need to publish those changes by commiting your work to your git repository and then executing `git push heroku master`.
+If you publish your work to Heroku and then make changes to your application, you will need to publish those changes by commiting your work to your git repository and then executing `git push development:main`.
 Make sure that you also `git push origin master` to push your changes to GitHub.

 4. Edit the top of this README file, replacing _my_ Heroku link ([http://afternoon-reef-51666.herokuapp.com/donations/](http://afternoon-reef-51666.herokuapp.com/donations/)) with your own Heroku link.
 If you're unable to get your application running on Heroku, that's no problem.
 Instead, just write a couple of sentences about where you got hung up.